expo/nvm-alerts/README.md

 # nvm-alerts
-Polls nvm for new versions of iojs
+Polls nvm for new versions of Node.js